 Heard of Ajanta and Ellora Caves and looking for more information on how to visit them?
 We were lucky to visit both Ajanta Caves and Ellora Caves in Aurangabad India, both UNESCO World Heritage Sites.
 Find out everything you need to know about Ajanta and Ellora Caves in this post.

 After a relaxing few days in Goa, we made a beeline for Aurangabad (approximately 6 hours west of Mumbai) to visit the incredible Ajanta and Ellora Caves, some of the largest rock-cut cave complexes in the world.

-If you’ve not heard of these caves before, put them on your bucket list because I’ve not seen anything more impressive in my life!
-If you’re also heading there and need information about how to get to Ellora caves and want to know which ones to visit, read on below.
+If you’ve not heard of these caves in India before, put them on your bucket list because I’ve not seen anything more impressive in my life!
+If you’re also heading there and need information about how to get to Ellora Caves and want to know which ones to visit, read on below.